May 13, 2026

 Pit Stain Jones, a super-villain whose powers are obvious

-But Little Pete resists the International Adult Conspiracy on bedtimes and dodgeball, and investigates such mysteries as the "Inspector" tag in clothing, the "time warp" of Daylight Savings Time, and a telephone that has been ringing for 27 years.
+But Little Pete (Danny Tamborelli) resists the International Adult Conspiracy on bedtimes and dodgeball, and investigates such mysteries as the "Inspector" tag in clothing, the "time warp" of Daylight Savings Time, and a telephone that has been ringing for 27 years.

 Heterosexual romance is a constant among the adult and teen characters, but Little Pete resists the International Adult Conspiracy on hetero-romance, too.
 He is mostly successful, reserving his affection for Big Pete and for his "hero," Artie the Strongest Man in the World.

-After Pete and Pete, Michael C. Maronna starred in some young-adult-slacker comedies before moving behind the scenes as a studio electrician.
-Danny Tamberelli starred in Igby Goes Down (2002), with Kieran Culkin.
+After Pete and Pete, Michael C. Maronna starred in the heterormative comedy Slackers (2003) and played Leon in an episode of The Gilmore Girls before moving behind the scenes as a studio electrician.
+He's married with children.

 Related Posts Plugin for WordPress, Blogger...